Worship Services

 Virtual is not the opposite of real.
 It’s the opposite of physical.
 And they are both real.
 This means that when you join us for worship online, it is still a real worship service and a real connection with other online congregants.
 The prayers are real, the preaching is real, and the ways that God will speak to you and through you in this online space is real.

 Having church online is nothing new for First United Church of Christ.
 We do some of this every week!
 But it might be new for you.
-You'll find an amazing online congregation and our Digital Minister, and Music Minister Price Smith, and Pastor Katie Dailey waiting to welcome you.
+You'll find an amazing online congregation and our Music Minister Bob Gorniac and Pastor Katie Dailey waiting to welcome you.
 And if you have any questions or trouble connecting with our worship service, just know it is new and different, all we can do is continuing giving it our best shot.

 Pastor,